mfortin42/libft/README.md

-So many usefull and basics functions.
+So many useful and basics functions.

 Final grade : 121/100.